Lekic/trace/app/views/documentation/_functionalrequirement4.html.md

 ### Technical issues

-The only technical issue for this requirement is making sure the permission levels are scalable and not “hard-coded” to create new types of accounts later.
+The only technical issue for this requirement is making sure the permission levels are scalable and not "hard-coded" to create new types of accounts later.

 ### Risks